harveyt/moysetutoring/content/post/WellingtonRoad.md

 days.
 These past few months have been particularly harrowing, with family members unable to say final goodbyes in person, so Rose has had to come up with all manner of ideas to ensure that their loved ones know that they are not alone.
 Many times she has sat with a dying patient, holding their hands, letting them know that they are loved as they fade away.
-She's facilitated hundreds of *FaceTime* and *Skype* calls and allowed families to come and wave and blow kisses through outside windows.
+She's facilitated dozens of *FaceTime* and *Skype* calls and allowed families to come and wave and blow kisses through outside windows.
 Many times she has come home exhausted and drained, to be comforted by Chris, who has - she reflects - been an absolute rock.